-- Kenneth Hawkey is an artist who paints with oils or with acrylics.
+- Kenneth Hawkey is an artist who paints with oils, acrylics or watercolor.

 - Known for his paintings that depict a strong sense of place.

-- Represented by Larkin Gallery, Inc., Provincetown, MA and by Post Office Gallery, North Truro Village, MA.
+- Represented by Larkin Gallery, Inc. of Provincetown and Harwich Port, MA MA and by Post Office Gallery Studio, North Truro, MA.

 - His work is in collections across the USA and in Europe.